Automatic Symmetry Discovery with Lie Algebra Convolutional Network: Group invariant loss

-\paragraph{Relation to physics} Although \eqref{eq:Loss-MSE} was derived purely using ML and equivariance, physicists will recognize \eqref{eq:Loss-MSE} as a generalization of the non-interacting field theory action (integral of a Lagrangian).
+\out{ \paragraph{Relation to physics} Although \eqref{eq:Loss-MSE} was derived purely using ML and equivariance, physicists will recognize \eqref{eq:Loss-MSE} as a generalization of the non-interacting field theory action (integral of a Lagrangian).
 In field theory, $\phi(x)$ (each input feature $[f|y]$) is called a field. $\mathbf{m}_2$ is the ``mass matrix'' whose eigenvalues are the squares of masses of the fields.
 The second term $\ro\phi^T\cdot \mathbf{h}\cdot\ro\phi = \ro^\mu \phi^a \ro_\mu \phi_a$ is the ``kinetic'' term.
 In physics, the loss in \eqref{eq:Loss-MSE} is used in two ways.
 When the parameters $\mathbf{m}_2$ and $\mathbf{h}$ are known, a variational procedure known as the Euler-Lagrange equations is used to find optimal $\phi(\vx)= \argmin_\phi I [\phi]$.
 When $\mathbf{m}_2$ and $\mathbf{h}$ are not known, $\phi_n$ are observational data and physicists use \eqref{eq:Loss-MSE} the same way as ML.
 In this case \eqref{eq:Loss-MSE} is a variational ansatz used to identify parameters $\mathbf{m}_2$ and $\mathbf{h}$ such that the expected loss for the observed $\phi_n$ is minimized.
-The main difference with physics is that physics assumes a simpler form in which $\mathbf{h}$ factorizes into a tensor product $\mathbf{h} = \eta \otimes \delta $, where $\eta_{\alpha\beta}$ is a Riemannian metric on $T\mathcal{S}$ and $\delta$, usually the Kronecker delta, is the metric on $\mathcal{F}$. \out{ \textbf{Loss minimization in physics and ML} In physics, the loss in \eqref{eq:Loss-MSE} is used in two ways.
-When the parameters $\mathbf{m}_2$ and $\mathbf{h}$ are known, a variational procedure known as the Euler-Lagrange equations is used to find optimal $\phi(\vx)= \argmin_\phi I [\phi]$.
-When $\mathbf{m}_2$ and $\mathbf{h}$ are not known, $\phi_n$ are observational data and physicists use \eqref{eq:Loss-MSE} the same way as ML.
-In this case \eqref{eq:Loss-MSE} is a variational ansatz used to identify parameters $\mathbf{m}_2$ and $\mathbf{h}$ such that the expected loss for the observed $\phi_n$ is minimized.
+The main difference with physics is that physics assumes a simpler form in which $\mathbf{h}$ factorizes into a tensor product $\mathbf{h} = \eta \otimes \delta $, where $\eta_{\alpha\beta}$ is a Riemannian metric on $T\mathcal{S}$ and $\delta$, usually the Kronecker delta, is the metric on $\mathcal{F}$.